deeedob/thesis/content/21_foundation_clap.md

-# Chapter 2: The CLAP Audio Plugin Standard
+## 2.2 The CLAP Audio Plugin Standard

 Originating from the collaboration between Berlin-based companies Bitwig and u-he, CLAP (**CL**ever **A**udio **P**lugin) emerged as a new plugin standard.
 Born